mduleone/ng-book-server/README.md

 Working through ng-book, there are times when I need a NodeJS/Express server to make calls to.
 This is the server I'm using.

-OS:\n
-Windows 7 64-bit
+OS: Windows 7 64-bit

-Progress:\n
-For server calls: Filters\n
+Server Calls working through: Filters

 Progress through ng-book: Introduction to Directives